A fun and simple science experiment for kids using just 3 common household items.

 3. Stop and observe.
 Does the oil mix with the water?
-Screw the lid onto the jar and shake it…. can you get the oil and water to mix?
+Screw the lid onto the jar and shake it…. can you make the oil and water mix?

-4. Mix a generous squirt of detergent with some food colouring in a separate small container.
+4. Mix a generous squirt of dishwashing detergent with some food colouring in the separate small container.

 5. Using a dropper or a syringe squirt some coloured detergent into your oil and water filled jar.